CNES/rastertools/docs/cli/zonalstats.rst

 computed on the whole image.

 Statistics inside a geometry can be computed for different categories also defined by a vector file.
-For instance, is is possible to compute the average height of buildings and vegetation of cities using:
+For instance, it is possible to compute the average height of buildings and vegetation of cities using:

 - a Digital Height Model (input raster file)